 Pressing the service button on the overhead console will illuminate the button providing a visual cue for service personnel and, if activated, will sound a chime in the driver's area.
-The chime system is activated by a rocker switch located on the dashboard.
+A rocker switch located on the dashboard enables the chime system.
 Refer to "CONTROLS & INSTRUMENTS" chapter.
 Passengers may also use the chime system to request a stop for disembarking.
 Press the service button a second time to cancel the service request.
+To adjuste the chime volume level, refer to "CONTROLS & INSTRUMENTS" chapter under Audiovisual Controller.